List of Star Wars creatures: Blurrg

 The blurrg is used for transportation on Ryloth, on Endor's forest moon, and on Arvala-7, where some are found in a feral state.
 It is typically used as a beast of burden by the freedom fighters of Cham Syndulla, and mauraders.
 It is found in Star Wars: The Clone Wars and in The Mandalorian episode one.
 They are tough-skinned reptilian herbivores known for their small brains and simple intelligence.
 Their brain is roughly the size of a jubba nut.
 Their dense skull is used as a battering ram, they utter frequent low roars, but besides this no other communications.
 Males are eaten during mating.
 Their eggs are laid in clutches between 5–6, and are left where they drop.
 Young stay inside their mothers' protective circles during early years.
 On Endor they are preyed upon by boar-wolves, and are objects of derision in Ewok culture and folk-lore.

+Bog Rat

+Bog Rats are large, one eyed rats, found on the planet Bogano.
+These Rodents were first introduced in Jedi: Fallen Order.

+Borcatu

-BorcatuBorcatus are a non-canon, quadrupedal, scavenger vermin found amongst garbage and trash on thousands of civilized planets.
+Borcatus are a non-canon, quadrupedal, scavenger vermin found amongst garbage and trash on thousands of civilized planets.
 Up to 0.5 m in length, they are protected from the environment and predators by strong, armored scales.